The Best Family Series On Netflix

-At times a little racy, Glee deals with the big stuff like death, race, and sexuality, only getting boring in the later seasons when the cast get too old for us to care anymore.
+At times a little racy, Glee deals with big issues, only getting boring in the later seasons when the cast get too old for us to care anymore.

 The Unbreakable Kimmy Schmidt

-This may well be our favourite OF ALL TIME.
+This may well be our favourite Netflix series to watch with family.
+OF ALL TIME.

-The premise is pretty dark – Kimmy Schmidt has been locked in an underground bunker since she was snatched by a doomsday nutcase cult leader at age 15 (Mad Men’s John Hamm, in fine, Machiavellian form).
+The premise is pretty dark – Kimmy Schmidt has been locked in an underground bunker since she was snatched at age 15 (Mad Men’s John Hamm, in fine, Machiavellian form).